 10: Seattle, August 25, 1966

-This LP was quickly released to include the single HOW DO YOU DO IT / REVOLUTION, a 7" produced by Joe Pope, a well-known Beatles collector, publisher of the Fanzine Strawberry Fields Forever.
-Joe Pope pressed this single and promoted it at the 3rd Joe Pope's Beatles Convention in Boston, July 30 to August 1, 1976.
+This LP was quickly released to include the single HOW DO YOU DO IT / REVOLUTION, a 7" produced by Joe Pope, a well-known Beatles collector, publisher of the fanzine Strawberry Fields Forever.
+Joe Pope pressed this single and promoted it at the 3rd Joe Pope's Beatles Convention in Boston, July 30 - August 1, 1976.

-How do you do it is the 1962 studio outtake, said to have been taken from an acetate previously owned by John Lennon.
+How do you do it is a 1962 studio outtake, said to have been taken from an acetate previously owned by John Lennon.

 Revolution is, basically, the same version as the "Smothers Brothers show'', but apparently it was taken from the original masters of the program, since it is without audience and in better quality.

-The Wizardo company added some interviews and some previously released tracks to the 2 tracks of the single.
-The most notable is the version of Love Of The Loved, that appears here in a better quality, probably derived from a low generation copy of the acetate.
+While preparing the material for his LP, Wizardo added some interviews and some previously released tracks to the two tracks of the single.
+The most notable is the version of Love Of The Loved, which appears here in better quality and was probably derived from a low-generation copy of the acetate.

 INTEREST.
-The single 7" by Joe Pope is not exceedingly rare, but it is anyway quite interesting, since when appeared it featured an interesting, previously unheard track (***).
+The 7" is still rather common, even though the majority of the copies are not Joe Pope's original, and it is anyway quite interesting, since when it appeared it featured a previously unheard track (***).
 The Wizardo record is moderately interesting for collectors of the records by this company (**).